ryanduchin/music-video-collector/README.md

 ## Next actions and list of questions

-!!!!NAVBAR INSTANCE VARIABLE IS FUCKING THINGS UP

-* user show view is showing ALL posts and playlists --> need to nest route resource and make new collection
+*** why is my user show page rendering all posts and playlists?

 O4 - add logic to submit to the modals to the database -after fetch problem, optimize new post modal and song show view - looks